Royal Hotel, Perth

 The Royal Hotel is a hotel building in Perth, Western Australia on the corner of Wellington and William streets.
 It was built in 1882.

 In 1894, the hotel was known as the Schruth's Royal Hotel.
 A major upgrade of the facade of the building was completed in 1906, and it was then bought by the Swan Brewery in 1925.

 The hotel building remains despite extensive changes to its surroundings being made throughout the twentieth century.
-Following extensive renovations, a pub occupying the building opened on 16 November 2019 under the name The Royal; a different pub in East Perth carries the same name.
+Following extensive renovations, a pub occupying the building opened on 16 November 2019 under the name The Royal.